finbourne/lusid-sdk-java/sdk/docs/TimelinesApi.md

         TimelinesApi apiInstance = ApiFactoryBuilder.build(fileName).build(TimelinesApi.class);
         String scope = "scope_example"; // String | The scope of the Timeline.
         String code = "code_example"; // String | The code of the Timeline.
-        String closedPeriodId = "closedPeriodId_example"; // String | The id of the Closed Period.
-Together with the scope and code of the Timeline,   this uniquely identifies the ClosedPeriod
+        String closedPeriodId = "closedPeriodId_example"; // String | The ID of the Closed Period.
+This ID together with the scope and code of the Timeline uniquely defines the Closed Period.
-        PostCloseActivitiesRequest postCloseActivitiesRequest = new PostCloseActivitiesRequest(); // PostCloseActivitiesRequest | Specifies collection of post close activities try {
+        PostCloseActivitiesRequest postCloseActivitiesRequest = new PostCloseActivitiesRequest(); // PostCloseActivitiesRequest | This specifies a collection of post-close activities. try {
             // uncomment the below to set overrides at the request level
             // ClosedPeriod result = apiInstance.setPostCloseActivity(scope, code, closedPeriodId, postCloseActivitiesRequest).execute(opts);